Here is a step by step guide to importing your data into Capshare. It’s similar to using a spreadsheet, only more powerful.

 Clicking on the “Securities” step of the import screen takes you to a list of all the securities you created when issuing shares in the previous steps:

-Hover over one of the rows to show the edit and delete buttons on the right.
+Hover over one of the rows to show the menu for the edit and delete buttons on the right.
 Click Edit to reveal the available options for that security.

 Here is where you’ll specify things like authorized shares, liquidation preferences, dividends, etc. After you’ve made changes to a security, click the Save button at the bottom of the form.